New Rome, Ohio

 New Rome is an unincorporated community in eastern Prairie Township, Franklin County, Ohio, United States, located on the west side of the Columbus, Ohio metropolitan area.
-It was originally incorporated as a village in 1947, and was dissolved in 2004.
-It encompassed an area roughly defined by Lawrence Ave., Norton Rd., Green St., and an unnamed alley paralleling Broad St. to the north.
+It was incorporated as a village in 1947 and dissolved in 2004.
+It encompassed an area roughly defined by Norton Rd., Green St., Lawrence Ave., and an unnamed alley paralleling Broad St. to the north.
+However, the (now gone) village hall was just outside the north boundary of the village proper, on the other side of Maple St. from the Prairie Township hall.
 The population was 60 at the 2000 census.

 New Rome achieved infamy due to its traffic court and speed trap, which received national media attention, and the internal corruption of its local government.
 In 2004, the village was ordered legally dissolved by a Franklin County Court of Common Pleas judge, and its residents, land and assets were made part of Prairie Township.